Insights: Articles & Resources by Oliver Inc.

 All to say, your packaging needs to blend seamlessly with your online presence: an Instagram post that surrounds a box of chocolates with rose petals around Valentine’s Day, or a package of espresso beans next to a steaming cup of coffee, to name two.

-Wherever your brand is, the feeling of luxury should come through—especially on your packaging.
-That’s best achieved by working with an experienced partner who understands the significant role packaging plays.
-It must adequately protect products from the outside, while advocating for the products and communicating to the buyer the value of what’s inside.
+This is best achieved by working with an experienced luxury food packaging partner who understands the significant role materials and designs play in marketing.
+Packaging must adequately protect products from the outside, while advocating for products and communicating to the buyer the value of what’s inside.